Kiyoshi364/websemantica/docs/main.typ

 by creating an empty graph
 with ```pl empty_graph/1```,
 then he repeatedly
-adds triples
+adds (or removes) triples
 until the graph description is completed.
 In the second workflow,
-the library user starts
+the user starts
 with a graph already defined
 is some representation
 (perhaps it was serialized),